Seven Romanian Castles and Palaces You Shouldn’t Miss

 One of the most impressive Neo-Romanian style monuments in Romania, this castle belonged to the richest man in Romania from the early 20th century.
 One of the many properties of Gheorghe Cantacuzino, the descendant of an old Byzantine family, the castle is easily reached from Bucharest and can be visited together with Peles Castle on a one day trip from Bucharest.

 Visiting hours on www.cantacuzinocastle.com

 The Palace of Mogosoaia

 The Palace of Mogosoaia is located just a few kilometers outside Bucharest, and is one of the most important monuments of the ‘Brancovenesc’ style.
-The original palace was finished in 1702 and was the property of Prince Constantin Brancoveanu who ruled Southern Romania between 1688 and 1714.
-During his time, numerous civil and religious monuments were built in this style, an eclectic mix of local, byzantine, oriental and Italian renaissance elements and rich decorations.
+The original palace was finalized in 1702 and was the property of Prince Constantin Brancoveanu who ruled Southern Romania between 1688 and 1714.
+During his time, numerous civil and religious monuments were built in this style, an eclectic mix of local, Byzantine, oriental and Italian Renaissance elements and rich decorations.

 Location: Mogosoaia, Ilfov County